 British American Tobacco

 Tesco (www.tesco.com) is another one of HHI’s longest-standing holdings, an investment since 2017.
-David says the household name has undergone a significant transformation over past five years, but its share price has remained relatively flat, despite improving its food quality and prices and growing its online presence.
-He expects its cash flow growth to come through in the next couple of years but that the market doesn’t believe this, which is where the opportunity lies.
-The company will not have to face the sharp increase in costs caused by the pandemic and it – hopefully – will hold onto the new customers it gained during the past 18 months, he adds.
+The household name has undergone a significant transformation over past five years, but its share price has remained relatively flat, despite improving its food quality and prices and growing its online presence.
+David says he expects its cash flow growth to come through in the next couple of years but that the market doesn’t believe this, which is where the opportunity lies.
+The company will not have to face the sharp increase in costs caused by the pandemic and it – hopefully – will hold onto the new customers it gained during the past 18 months.
 A higher focus on its own branded products will be better for cashflow, and its healthy dividend is likely to be supplemented with buybacks.
 David says Tesco could turn into a compounding cash flow story going forward.

 Paragon (www.paragonbank.co.uk) is a UK-based bank that specialises in buy-to-let mortgages and commercial lending, with a focus on strong credit quality.
 David says it is a way to get banking exposure without buying a big player and that loan pricing in these areas is attractive, given the lack of competition from the main high-street banks.
 Paragon is writing new loans on higher yields than its back book, which underpins up-side to its net interest margin.
-David highlights that last year the company managed to generate a 10% return on equity, which should improve to 15% as the UK economy recovers.
-This isn’t reflected in the current valuation of 1.1x book, he adds, and the company has a strong capital position and an attractive 4.5% dividend yield.
+Last year the company managed to generate a 10% return on equity, which should improve to 15% as the UK economy recovers.
+This isn’t reflected in the current valuation of 1.1x book.
+The company has a strong capital position and an attractive 4.5% dividend yield.

 Volvo (www.volvogroup.com) manufactures trucks and construction equipment.
-David says after a number of years in decline, with an acceleration in 2020 due to the pandemic, the truck cycle has turned and is now recovering.
-He says demand for trucks should be robust as economies emerge from the pandemic further supported by governments’ infrastructure spending.
-In recent years, management has increased the variability of the cost base, which should lead to higher through-the-cycle margins, he adds.
+After a number of years in decline, with an acceleration in 2020 due to the pandemic, the truck cycle has turned and is now recovering.
+David says demand for trucks should be robust as economies emerge from the pandemic further supported by governments’ infrastructure spending.
+In recent years, management has increased the variability of the cost base, which should lead to higher through-the-cycle margins.
 Volvo has also launched a range of commercial long-haul electric trucks, which is a global first.
 The company has net cash on the balance sheet and an attractive dividend which was enhanced by the announcement of its intention to pay a special dividend (7% all in yield) which it could repeat going forward.

 Other exciting plays